 Section 5.02 Community Relations Committee

-The Community Relations Committee is primarily responsible for fostering a positive relationship between the library and the district voters.
-When necessary, the Community Relations Committee shall create and compile surveys regarding library use and library image in the district and shall present the results to the full board for further discussion or action.
+The Community Relations Representative is primarily responsible for fostering a positive relationship between the library and the district voters.
+When necessary, the Community Relations Representative shall create and compile surveys regarding library use and library image in the district and shall present the results to the full board for further discussion or action.

 Article VI.
 Order of Business

 The following Order of Business shall be followed at regular meetings:

 Roll call, recording both present and absent members

 Pledge of Allegiance

 Adoption of the agenda; requested changes to consent agenda, including review of minutes of previous meetings

 President’s report, correspondence

 Secretary’s report, approval of minutes as received or corrected